The ChezB Program – what we offer:

 • A flexible schedule.
 With a small group, it’s possible to vary the programme to suit individual needs.

 • Finding Balance.
-Special attention is given to finding the right balance between physical exertion, nutrition, recovery and rest.
+Special attention is given to finding the right balance between physical exertion, nutrition, active recovery and rest.

 • Strength & technique.
 We aim to show how power can be more effectively used to improve performance without additional effort.

-The Metrics
+The Metrics:

 The Setup